Last Updated December 4, 2019

 NCL and OTB assume no responsibility for carry-on luggage.
 Any luggage left at the pier will be forwarded to guest’s address only at the guest’s expense.
 Claims for luggage loss or damage must be made in writing to debarkation personnel prior to leaving the pier area.
 All luggage must be stored in the passenger’s cabin.
 Pets, dangerous or illegal items such as weapons, explosives, combustible substances, non-prescription controlled substances, or illegal drugs may not be brought onboard the ship.
 Any such items shall be surrendered to security at embarkation and may be disposed of at the sole discretion of Royal Caribbean.
 All luggage hand-carried or checked is subject to search.

-You acknowledge that while all rooms within a cabin category are substantially similar, they may differ in minor ways in terms of size and layout.
+You acknowledge that while all rooms within a cabin category are substantially similar, they may differ in minor ways in terms of size and/or layout.
 At no time is cabin configuration guaranteed.